nansencenter/NERSC-HYCOM-CICE/doc/Offline_nesting.md

                    └── archv.YYYY_ddd_hh.[ab]
          └── topo

 * HYCOM may like "hh" appeared in the name of archive files to be at "00" and MERCATOR GLOBAL_ANALYSIS_FORECAST_PHY_001_024 daily data are archived at "12".
-Therefore, the python code do also a time average to cope with this issue (in the case that the next day data are available).
+Therefore, the python code do also a time average to cope with this issue (in the case data for the next day are available).

 # Horizontal interpolation to the inner domain